• Skip to primary navigation

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this vegan black eyed peas recipe, also check out:
+If you're enjoying this healthy vegan black eyed peas recipe, also check out:

 • Avocado Veggie Sandwich